mfisher5/farm-guide/slurm-update.md

    what this section means, save the kittens and don't `ssh` to the nodes.

+## Using R with Slurm

+Often, we need to work with R interactively on a server.
+To do this, we use `srun` with the following options:

+    $ srun -p your-partition --pty R

+This will drop you into an interactive R session on the partition specified by `-p`. `--pty` launches srun in terminal in pseudoterminal mode, which makes R behave as it would on your local machine.

 ## Warnings

 **Do not run anything on the headnode** except cluster management